claudiotorresjr/claudiotorresjr/README.md

 - I have a bachelor's degree in Biomedical Informatics at Universidade Federal do Paraná (UFPR)

-- I'm a beginner researcher in computer security, more specifically Android Security at UFPR
+- I'm a beginner researcher in computer science, more specifically Android Security at UFPR

 - Playing CTF's at spare time